Semrush helps you:

 SEO strategy video

-Because I promoted that video on social media and to our email subscribers, that video got a view spike in the first few days.
+Because I promoted that video on social media platforms and to our email subscribers, that video got a view spike in the first few days.

 View spike on first few days after publishing